ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 {: #ac-golang}

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Golang web and mobile applications, microservices, and distributed environments.
-{:shortdesc}
+{: shortdesc}

 ## Integrating server SDK for Go
 {: #ac-integrate-golang-sdk}

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Golang web and mobile applications, microservices, and distributed environments.
 You can evaluate the values of your property and feature flag by integrating the {{site.data.keyword.appconfig_short}} SDK.

-1. Install the SDK using the following code from the `git` repository.
+1. Install the SDK by using the following code from the `git` repository.

    ```sh
    go get -u github.com/IBM/appconfiguration-go-sdk